OliPi-Project/olipi-moode/README.md

 ---

 ## ❔ What's new?
-**<u>V0.2.0-Pre</u>**
+**<u>V0.2.0-pre</u>**

 *Change of approach for SPI displays: they now use the FBTFT overlay directly instead of going through the Adafruit lib.
 For I2C screens, I've switched to Luma.oled.
 So it's best to [uninstall completely](#-uninstall) Olipi Moode if you've already installed it.*
 > Release note:
+>   - Ready-script replaced by a systemd service with starting animation waiting for Moode to start. you can disable ready-script in Moode.
->   - FBTFT overlay for SPI screens
+>   - FBTFT overlay for SPI screens.
->   - Luma.oled for I2C screens (Now you need to select the I2C address of your screen during installation)
+>   - Luma.oled for I2C screens (Now you need to select the I2C address of your screen during installation).
->   - Setup script improved for install/update, with OliPi Moode folder backup
+>   - Setup script improved for install/update, with OliPi Moode folder backup.
->       - Now based on release version
+>       - Now based on release version.
->       - Patch / Minor / Major Update are treated differently
+>       - Patch / Minor / Major Update are treated differently.
->       - Force new config.ini on major update with full install/configuration
+>       - Force new config.ini on major update with full install/configuration.
->       - Preserve config.ini and merge with .dist files on Minor update
+>       - Preserve config.ini and merge with .dist files on Minor update.
->       - Don't touch config.ini on Patch update
+>       - Don't touch config.ini on Patch update.
->       - Backup existing configs before overwriting
+>       - Backup existing configs before overwriting.
->       - Safe cleanup and move of cloned repo files
+>       - Safe cleanup and move of cloned repo files.
->       - Use dedicaced section `# --- Olipi-moode ---` and `# @marker:***` on config.txt
+>       - Use dedicaced section `# --- Olipi-moode ---` and `# @marker:***` on config.txt.
->   - A small performance improvement for Pi zero 2w / Pi3 A/B+ with highter screen resolution (still a lot of work to do)
+>   - A small performance improvement for Pi zero 2w / Pi3 A/B+ with highter screen resolution (still a lot of work to do).
->       - refresh_interval is now set according to the model of raspberry detected
+>       - refresh_interval is now set according to the model of raspberry detected.
->       - SPI speed and buffer size is now set according to the model of screen selected
+>       - SPI speed and buffer size is now set according to the model of screen selected.
 >   - And other odds and ends...